MVP APPLICATION PROCESS

-Preference is given to returning students, siblings of students, students who reside in the 24th Community School District and children of MVP employees.When is the lottery?
+Preference is given to students who reside in the 24th Community School District.
+Children of MVP employees and siblings of current MVP students are automatically eligible for admission.When is the lottery?

 No, applicants do not have to be present to be selected.
 The lottery is open to the public, and subject to state regulations to ensure they are transparent and equitable.If my child is accepted, will he/she have to participate in the lottery every year?

 No, students who are accepted into MVP will be able to remain in the school until graduation, provided they adhere to the school’s guidelines and policies.Is there a wait list process for MVP?

 Yes, after all the available seats have been filled by the lottery, MVP will continue drawing names of those applicants who applied by the April 1st deadline and create a wait list based on the order drawn.
 The names of applicants who applied after the April 1st deadline will be added to the bottom of the wait list for their grade.
 The school will maintain a wait list until December 31, 2020.
 MVP will fill available seats from the wait list throughout the year.